aikonbrasil/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Design and Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
+#### 1. Describe how you pre-processed the image data.
 What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
+Consider including images showing the output of each pre-processing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 As a first step, I decided to normalize each sample image between -1 and 1.
 Here, I also converted each pixel values to 32-bit data type.
 After that I also converted the images to grayscale to facilitate processing focusing in just one channel color.
-As a complement I performend the next image transformations:
+As a complement I performed the next image transformations:
 * image translation (soft random shift) in order to create a duplicated information with random translation in order to create diversity in train samples dataset,
 * image rotation in order to create a duplicated information with random rotation between -12° and 12º in order to create diversity in Train dataset,
 * image perspective transformation (zoom) in order to create a duplicated information with random perspective.
 I also added a white noise to the image.